 Not to worry—online thrift shops and consignments stores, like thredUP, are just one model you can follow to achieve that goal.
 There are other businesses that crawl through sites like eBay to find cool, unique, interesting objects, then present them in compelling ways.
 Good copywriting and a strong brand can go a long way to separating you from the crowd here.

-So if you’re more into curating then creating, these online business ideas would be a solid fit.
+So if you’re more into curating then creating, these types of online business ideas would be a solid fit.

 Social media gurus, take notice: you don’t have to be a consultant to benefit from your social networking skills.

-Instead, you can get paid by companies to leave positive reviews and highlight products on your blog, Instagram, Twitter, Vine, YouTube, or other social channels.
-The higher your profile, the more of an impact your brand recommendation will make… And the more you’ll make with product placement.
-So long as your fans aren’t turned off by this advertising, affiliate marketing is one way to have your cake and eat it, too.
+Instead, you can get paid by companies to leave positive reviews and highlight products on your blog, Instagram, Twitter, YouTube, or other social channels.
+The higher your profile, the more of an impact your brand recommendation will make and the more you’ll make with product placement.
+So long as your fans aren’t turned off by this advertising, affiliate, sometimes referred to as influencer marketing, is one way to use your social media skills to your benefit.

-Plus, like all the rest of these online business ideas, you can be an affiliate marketer from anywhere you want.
-No office required.
+Plus, like all the rest of these online business ideas, you can be an affiliate marketer from anywhere you want, with the freedom and flexibility to choose your own hours and be your own boss.

 Dealing in internet domains is like buying and selling real estate—except you can do it from your computer at home.